 The Children of Lir: A Fascinating Irish Legend

 The Wonders of Ireland

 She claimed that some demons stole her while she was on her deathbed.
 The word demon in that story does not refer to real evil spirits.
-Instead, it refers to magical folks who travelled together in the form of swans.
+Instead, it relates to magical folks who travelled together in the form of swans.

 Aengus, the God of Love, and Caer Ibormeith

 They flew away together, singing love songs in their beautiful voices.
 Again, the swans in this story symbolise freedom and eternal love.
-The god of love turning into a swan definitely helped add to the bird’s symbolism.
+The god of love turning into a swan helped add to the bird’s symbolism.

+The Children of Lir: A Fascinating Irish Legend